-These are the three most common symptoms of a stroke, but further symptoms could be feeling weak or numbness on one side of the body, blurred vision or sight loss in one or both eyes, struggling to find the right words or speak clearly, memory loss, dizziness or a severe headache.
+This test spots the three most common symptoms of a stroke, but other signs include sudden weakness or numbness on one side of the body, difficulty finding words or speaking clearly, sudden blurred vision or sight loss in one or both eyes, sudden memory loss, confusion or dizziness, or a sudden severe headache.